hyoshimori/hyoshimori/README.md

 ## Full-stack Developer

 Hey!
 My name is Hiroto.
-I have worked for a French start-up as a translator, where I became passionate about coding.<br> Now, I work as a full-stack developer!
+I have worked for a French start-up as a translator in Paris, where I became passionate about coding.<br>
+Now, I work as a full-stack developer in Tokyo!

 ## Portfolio